 The concentration, which is not required for the degree, is a cluster of classes that overlap the major and focus a student's work on a specific area of interest:

-- Creative Writing (with an English major)
+- Creative Writing (with a major in English)

 - East Asian Studies